Kentucky free eye care and prescription glasses.

 The assistance is available to the needy as part of the Kentucky Vision Project.
 Tens of thousands of working poor families, children, senior citizens, and uninsured have receive the eye care they need as a result of the project.
 They have in effect receive the “gift of sight” from it.

 All sorts of situations are covered.
-Whether the applicant has a need just for a basic annual exam, a more serious condition (such as cataracts, glaucoma, or diabetes) or if they just need low cost prescription glasses, assistance is given to them.
+Whether the applicant has a need just for a basic annual exam, a more serious condition (such as cataracts, glaucoma, surgery, or diabetes) or if they just need low cost prescription glasses, assistance is given to them.
 Based on need and funding levels, thousands of individuals are supported each year.

 Another focus of the Vision Project in Kentucky is on preventative check ups.
 All residents (regardless of their income) are encouraged to make annual appointment for a vision exam.
 These are very important, especially for younger children as well as senior citizens in the state.